Credit Hire

 Previous Employment

 Before converting to law Joel was on the Civil Service Fast Stream.
-Joel’s experiences in Whitehall included training MPs on the new parliamentary expenses system, drafting a Cabinet paper, working in the private office of a Secretary of State, and advising Ministers on the development of Government policy.
+Joel’s experiences in Whitehall included training MPs on the parliamentary expenses system, drafting a Cabinet paper, working in the private office of a Secretary of State, and advising Ministers on the development of government policy.

 Personal Interests

-Joel and his wife have recently started a family but he still makes time for cycling, theatre, travel, cooking, and playing football and tennis.
+Much of Joel’s time is taken up with his young family but he still finds time for cycling, theatre, travel, cooking, and playing football and tennis.
 He also has a keen interest in history and politics.